Quadratic invariants and Hamiltonian structure in coupled gyrostat low-order model hierarchies: Quadratic invariants by the standard approach

-has one-dimensional nullspace, so that the model is assured only the single invariant of energy.
-In contrast the special case where all linear coefficients are zero has three independent quadratic invariants
+The column echelon form of $\mathrm{A}$ (SI) has four independent columns, giving $\dim\!\left(\mathrm{NULL}\!\left(\mathrm{A}\right)\right)=1$ and a single invariant (energy) for the general case.
+In contrast, the special case with all linear coefficients zero has three independent invariants:

-with the extra invariant owing to linear dependence of the equations $\dot{x}_{1}=\frac{p_{1}}{r_{2}}\dot{x_{4}}$ in Eq. (\ref{eq:5}) when linear terms are absent.
-Energy is not an independent quantity.
+where the extra invariant arises from the linear dependence $\dot{x}_{1}=(p_{1}/r_{2})\dot{x}_{4}$ that holds when linear terms are absent.
+Energy is not independent of the three quantities above.
+This model illustrates a general monotonicity property:

-The last example illustrates a general feature of these models: making some parameters nonzero cannot increase the number of invariants: